LSEG-API-Samples/Article.WebSocket.Azure.ContainerRegistry/Azure_devdetail.md

 There are other ways and options to log in to Azure service via the Azure CLI, please check this [Sign into Azure interactively using the Azure CLI](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli-interactively) document for more detail.

-Now you have logged in to Azure, the next step is log in to the the registry instance with the registry resource name (**note the fully qualified login server name**).
+Now you have logged in to Azure, the next step is log in to the the registry instance with the registry resource name (**not the fully qualified login server name**).

 ```bash
 $ az acr login --name <registry-name>